IIIF/website/source/training+outreach/online_training.md

 Please join us for our next workshop to learn IIIF basics!

-The next online workshop will run from [DATES] and meet daily at [TIMES].
+The next online workshop will run from March 22 to 26, and will meet daily at 10am PT / 1pm ET / 17:00 UK (note that this is the week when daylight saving time starts in the United States).

 <p class="register"><a href="https://www.eventbrite.com/o/iiif-consortium-19836883937">Register</a></p>